openmobilityfoundation/mobility-data-specification/README.md

 *10/1/2018 Update*: Applications for the Conditional Permit are now open for submission on the [LADOT Website](http://ladot.lacity.org/ladot-begins-conditional-permit-program-dockless-mobility)

-## Associated Repos / Implementations
+## Related Projects

-**City of Los Angeles:**
+### City of Los Angeles
-* [mds-dev](https://github.com/cityoflosangeles/mds-dev) - Code to do cap checking, fake data generation and more with provider data.
+* [`mds-dev`](https://github.com/cityoflosangeles/mds-dev) - Code to do cap checking, fake data generation and more with provider data.
-* [mds-validator](https://github.com/cityoflosangeles/mds-validator) - Code to validate MDS APIs using JSONSchema.
+* [`mds-validator`](https://github.com/cityoflosangeles/mds-validator) - Code to validate MDS APIs using JSONSchema.
-* [Aqueduct](https://github.com/cityoflosangeles/aqueduct) - ETL, Data Warehousing, and Machine Learning Platform for LA City Data Science team.
+* [`Aqueduct`](https://github.com/cityoflosangeles/aqueduct) - ETL, Data Warehousing, and Machine Learning Platform for LA City Data Science team.
 Handles extracting MDS provider APIs and storing in data warehouse.

-**City of Santa Monica**
+### City of Santa Monica
-* [mds-provider](https://github.com/cityofsantamonica/mds-provider) - Python Package to wrap provider API, validate using JSONSchema, load into Postgres Data Warehouse.
+* [`mds-provider`](https://github.com/cityofsantamonica/mds-provider) - Python package implementing the provider API, validation using JSONSchema, data loading to multiple targets, and fake provider data generation.
-* [mds-provider-services](https://github.com/cityofsantamonica/mds-provider-services) - Docker containers to handle each step in mds-provider and setting up the various depdencies.
+* [`mds-provider-services`](https://github.com/cityofsantamonica/mds-provider-services) - Python scripts wrapped in Docker containers implementing an MDS provider data ingestion flow, using `mds-provider` and handling the various dependencies.

-**Others**
+### Others

 Please open a pull request if you create open source or private MDS tooling.